-(9) Materiel managers will:

-- (a) Establish and execute a safety program to protect personnel and property against accidents and the inherent hazards of a warehousing environment. - (b) Establish and execute a comprehensive training program to improve employee knowledge, productivity, job satisfaction, health, and safety. - (c) Establish materiel storage performance goals, including security standards, within government and contractor performance and quality standards for activities performing storage and stewardship functions on DoD materiel. - (d) Establish applicable performance goals established within government and contractor personnel performance standards and evaluations for those individuals performing storage and stewardship functions. - (e) Consider the guidance and capabilities addressed in this volume to develop the statement of work when distribution functions currently performed organically will be contracted out. - (10) DLA and the Military Departments will publish the procedures for efficient and effective distribution operations that they manage as detailed in DLA Manual 4145.12 (Reference (z)). - (11) Materiel owners, materiel managers, and storage activities will use automated stock screening requests and replies under DLMS in accordance with Reference (q).
+(a) Establish and execute a safety program to protect personnel and property against accidents and the inherent hazards of a warehousing environment.

+(b) Establish and execute a comprehensive training program to improve employee knowledge, productivity, job satisfaction, health, and safety.

+(c) Establish materiel storage performance goals, including security standards, within government and contractor performance and quality standards for activities performing storage and stewardship functions on DoD materiel.

+(d) Establish applicable performance goals established within government and contractor personnel performance standards and evaluations for those individuals performing storage and stewardship functions.

+(e) Consider the guidance and capabilities addressed in this volume to develop the statement of work when distribution functions currently performed organically will be contracted out.

+(f) Integrate the risks climate change poses to logistics infrastructure, materiel acquisition and supply (including critical suppliers and critical components), key transportation modes and routes, and storage and stockpile activities into supply chain risk management actions in accordance with Reference (ar).

+(10) DLA and the Military Departments will publish the procedures for efficient and effective distribution operations that they manage as detailed in Reference (n).

+(11) Materiel owners, materiel managers, and storage activities will use automated stock screening requests and replies under DLMS in accordance with Reference (l).